The signature Stoya Fleshlight at the company's warehouse

 The Fleshlight warehouse

-Four years on and lot of lessons learned, their original investment had been recouped.
+Four years later and lot of lessons learned, their original investment had been recouped.
 Fleshlight went on to become a multi-million dollar company and the best-selling sex toy on the market.

-However, there are still obstacles to overcome: society isn't willing to normalise the Fleshlight in the same way it has the dildo.
-Steve said that, 15 years ago, shows like Sex and the City and Oprah opened a conversation about vibrators that has failed to materialise around male masturbation.
+However, there are still obstacles to overcome: society isn't willing to normalize the Fleshlight in the same way it has the dildo.
+Steve said that, 15 years ago, shows like Sex and the City and Oprah opened a conversation about vibrators that has failed to materialize around male masturbation.

 Perhaps the problem is that, for all our liberal pretences, talking about touching yourself is still taboo.
 We may have moved on from the 1940s, when sexologist Alfred Kinsey discovered that 40 percent of young Americans believed that masturbation caused insanity, but you're not gonna see Phillip Schofield and Richard Bacon discussing the relative merits of various fake vaginas on This Morning any time soon.